zhen0/JGWebsite/README.md

 I'm Jennifer.
 Also known as Jenny or Jen.

-I'm a Software Engineering Student at the Grace Hopper Program at Fullstack Academy in New York.
+I'm a Frontend Engineer at [Prefect](https://www.prefect.io/) and was previously a Software Engineering Student at the Grace Hopper Program at Fullstack Academy in New York.

 I started coding after my husband's persuaded me to join him in a Codecademy intensive course to learn python.
 Although he didn't actually have time to finish the course, I loved it and decided I wanted to learn more.
 After a bit research, I found the Grace Hopper program and got excited about the chance to learn to code.